2300431w/Kilonova/Diary.md

 After lunch I will look at generating many lightcurves for just the r-band and see how that matches with expected results.

 Issues:

--t_c: What is this?
+- t_c: What is this?
 How important is it?
 Where should it roughly be?
--Graphs match the general shape but aren't perfect despite running the same code.
+- Graphs match the general shape but aren't perfect despite running the same code.
 May just be due to using too low/high mass but it is most likely an issue hidden in the functions
--theta_ej: What is a reasonable assumption?
+- theta_ej: What is a reasonable assumption?
 Or shouls this be given as a parameter.
--epsilon_th: Can we treat this as static?
+- epsilon_th: Can we treat this as static?